AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

-Another approach involves implicitly encoding the 3D scene as a neural implicit field, i.e., where a neural network represents the 3D scene.
+\textbf{Neural Radiance Fields (NeRFs).} Another approach involves implicitly encoding the 3D scene as a neural implicit field, i.e., where a neural network represents the 3D scene.
 In order to additionally output appearance on top of shapes, NeRF \cite{mildenhall2020nerf} presents neural radiance fields that encodes color and density given each point and the viewing angle, which can produce a 3D shape with color and texture after volume rendering.
-NeRF-based scene representations have become very popular as they are memory efficient and scalable to higher resolutions.
+NeRF-based scene representations have become popular as they are memory efficient and scalable to higher resolutions.